 Heat olive oil in a non-stick pan.
 Add chopped morels and brown for 5 minutes or until cooked through/soft.

 Whisk eggs with 1 teaspoon water.
 Add salt, pepper and herbs.
-Add eggs to mushrooms and cook until eggs are cooked to your liking.
+Add eggs to mushrooms and cook until eggs are to your liking.